reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

 Here, we will stream all the users in our system every 2 seconds.
 This serves the whole list of updated users from the MongoDB every interval.

-### Brief introduction to WebClient
+### Brief Introduction to WebClient

 To give an introduction, *Spring WebClient* is an HTTP component which is being used to make HTTP calls to other REST based services.
-Spring already had `RestTemplate` client, which was used by Spring MVC to make synchronous HTTP calls.
-However, Spring 5 introduced the new `WebClient` API which was made to replace RestTemplate client so that it can make both synchronous and asynchronous HTTP request with functional APIs.
+Spring already had *RestTemplate* client, which was used by Spring MVC to make synchronous HTTP calls.
+However, Spring 5 introduced the new *WebClient* API which was made to replace RestTemplate client so that it can make both synchronous and asynchronous HTTP request with functional APIs.
 It is capable enough to directly integrate with your Spring configurations or the Spring WebFlux reactive framework.

 Before we start with some basic WebClient implementation, let’s quickly look into a basic configuration that might be required to set when we would like to make an HTTP request in production environment.